igncp/mahjong/README.md

 1. React Native apps which reuse some code with the web code
 1. A Rust TUI application as a prototype for playing games and running simulations

-The game uses Hong Kong style Mahjong.
-The goal is to write it as much as possible in Rust, except the web client frontend where it uses TypeScript.

 > This is WIP, the subprojects will remain v0.x until the project reaches the MVP state

 ## Development